Your cookie preferences

 Value for money

 Plusnet’s monthly price is definitely worth the service I receive from it.
-Since I’m not looking for a jam-packed service with lots of additional features, Plusnet is very well-priced for the needs I have.
+Since I’m not looking for a jam-packed service with lots of additional features, Plusnet is very well-priced for my needs.

 While I could enjoy a lot more from larger providers, such as BT or Sky, the difference in price isn’t really worth the additional cost those providers come with.
 So I find more value in Plusnet’s simplified offering.